Programs & Services - Programs of Choice - French Immersion

 - How to pronounce French sounds

-Please email us when applying for entry in grades other than K, 1, and 6.
+Please email us when applying for entry in grades other than K, 1, and 6, and for more information.

-Note: Please be aware that spaces are limited in Programs of Choice.
+Note: Spaces are limited in Programs of Choice.
 We offer one Kindergarten entry class at each of the three elementary schools for EFI, one Kindergarten entry class at each of the two elementary schools for Montessori, and the two entry grade six classes at Glenbrook Middle school for LFI.
 An application does NOT guarantee a spot in a Program of Choice.